Completing an article comes down to two stages – first you create the concept and then you turn that concept into words, sentences and paragraphs…

 So, how do you tackle that problem?

-One approach that I found fairly effective is using a stopwatch or a countdown timer.
-The rule is once you turn the stopwatch on you don’t do anything else accept to write.
-The time interval is up to you to decide, but I wouldn’t recommend anything less than 40 minutes (I personally set it up to one hour).
+The time interval is up to you to decide, but I wouldn’t recommend anything less than 40 minutes.
 Time flies really fast when you start writing.

-Once you put this method to the test, you will see that in 40 minutes you can write an upward of 400-500 words – something that is hardly possible if you write a little, do something else, write again and do something else.
+Once you put this method to the test, you will see that in 40 minutes you can write a lot of words – something that is hardly possible if you write a little, do something else, write again and do something else.

-That is the countdown timer I prefer to use.
+You can use this stopwatch timer from Google Play.
 It’s not the greatest of design but it does the job quite well.

 This approach resembles the purpose of using Sticky Notes.
 By setting yourself a deadline or a time-frame, you take the task at hand more seriously and you don’t allow your mind to wander as much as it would otherwise.